Education, Training, & Certifications

 About Caroline Rowlader, LPC-MHSP

-TENNESSEE THERAPIST SPECIALIZING IN COUNSELING FOR ANXIETY, DEPRESSION, AND YOUNG ADULT ISSUES
+TENNESSEE THERAPIST SPECIALIZING IN COUNSELING FOR ANXIETY, DEPRESSION, AND GENERAL ADULT ISSUES

-Caroline Rowlader is a Licensed Professional Counselor with Mental Health Service Provider designation (License #4518) in Tennessee.
+Caroline Rowlader (she/her) is a Licensed Professional Counselor with Mental Health Service Provider designation (License #4518) in Tennessee.
 She has worked and trained in a variety of settings and has undergraduate and graduate degrees from the University of Georgia and Columbus State University.
-She completed graduate training at the Pastoral Institute and has since worked in private practice, community mental health, and substance abuse clinics throughout Georgia and Tennessee.
-Caroline specializes in working with young adults ages 18-35 in challenging their anxiety and depression through evidence-based therapy interventions.
+Since completing her graduate degree and training, Caroline has worked in private practice, community mental health, and substance abuse clinics throughout Georgia and Tennessee.
+Caroline specializes in working with adults ages 24-40 in challenging their anxiety, perfectionism and mild-to-moderate depression through evidence-based therapy interventions.

-Caroline lives in Chattanooga TN with her husband (a retired Army Captain) and two dogs (a Great Pyrenees and an English Bulldog).
+Caroline lives in Chattanooga TN with her husband (a retired Army Captain) and dog (an English Bulldog named Donuts).
 Caroline is originally from the metro-Atlanta area and is the second oldest of 7 children, four of whom were adopted from either Vietnam or Ethiopia.
 Caroline is a former Division 1 soccer player, an avid Georgia Bulldogs fan, and a 3w4 on the Enneagram.
-Additionally, Caroline is chronic-illness informed (suffers from chronic migraine) and Health-at-Every-Size/Intuitive Eating aligned.
+Additionally, Caroline is chronic-illness informed (suffers from Ehlers Danlos Syndrome and Chronic Migraine) and Health-at-Every-Size/Intuitive Eating aligned.
 She enjoys traveling, spending time with her family, and trying new restaurants and breweries in Chattanooga.

 B.S.
 Psychology, Minor Public Health